 |Description:||The Functional Map of the Fruit Fly Brain

 Modeling the brain of model organisms with an emphasis on the fruit fly.
 The Fruit Fly Brain Observatory.
 Structural modeling of the Drosophila brain using cell-type, connectome, synaptome and activity maps with BrainMapsViz.
 Building the functional map and accelerating the discovery of the functional logic of the Drosophila brain with FlyBrainLab.

 From Sensory Coding in Early Vision to Directing Movement

-Molecular Transduction and Spatio-Temporal Encoding in the Early Visual System.
-Predictive Coding in the Drosophila Retina.
-Canonical Circuits in Motion Detection.
+Pathways and Circuits of the Early Visual System.
+Phototransduction and Spatio-Temporal Encoding in the Drosophila Retina.
+Contrast Gain Control in the Photoreceptor and Amacrine Cell Layer.
+Canonical Motion Detection Circuits.
 The Functional Role of the Central Complex.
 Canonical Navigation Circuits in the Central Complex.

-Molecular Transduction and Combinatorial Encoding in the Early Olfactory System.
-Canonical Circuits in the Early Olfactory System.
-Predictive Coding in the Drosophila Antennal Lobe.
-The Functional Role of the Mushroom Body and the Lateral Horn.
-Canonical Circuits for Olfactory Learning and Memory in the Mushroom Body.
+Pathways and Circuits of the Early Olfactory System.
+Odorant Transduction and Combinatorial Encoding in the Drosophila Antenna.
+Predictive Coding in the Antennal Lobe.
+The Functional Role of the Mushroom Body.
+Canonical Circuits for Associative Learning and Memory in the Mushroom Body.